suman71/minimal-mistakes/_posts/2014-03-03-mobile-apps-training.md

     title: "Mobile apps training picture"
 ---
 I have successfully completed 5 days course on the Mobile Application Development.
 The training was held at Rangpur Institute of Technology.
 Training started on 3 March 2014 and ended on 7 March 2014.

+{% include gallery caption="Certificate and few pictures of training program" %}

+[Here is a report](http://www.nationalappsbd.com/?p=1653) on the training program published in **nationalappsbd** website.